mlpack/mlpack/doc/user/core/transforms/signal_processing.md

      coefficients, it cannot produce more coefficients than there are input values.

 MFCC is computed using the following steps.
-The figure below shows the application of MFE to a 440 Hz sine wave signal.
+The figure below shows the application of MFCC to a 440 Hz sine wave signal.

  - *(a)* Each individual input signal should have amplitude in the range `[-1.0, 1.0]`.
  - *(b)* Cut the signal into overlapping frames tapered by a Hamming window to prevent spectral leakage.